 Send us an email at email@example.com.
 Sign up for the HDTS mailing list to stay abreast of HDTS updates, events, and projects.

-Hi there, It’s the late evening and snowing here at High Desert Test Sites.
+Hi there, it’s late in the afternoon and cloudy here at High Desert Test Sites.

 We are working out some final kinks of our new HDTS website, so pardon the dust and enjoy our new home!